fabrice8/ui-store/README.md

 ### `flush([prefix])`

-Clear all stored set with the attribute prefix specify in the options.
+Clear all stored set with the attribute prefix specify in the options. *Most important use case of the prefix*

 ```javascript
 uistore.flush('my_');